kxdang/kiendang.me/content/blog/061-opioids/index.md

 ###<center>💊Codeine

 Codeine is a weak opioid.
 It is the methylated version of morphine, meaning it has an extra CH3 group.
 For codeine to work, it must undergo demethylation to be converted to morphine and thus have a similar mode of action <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[5]</sup></a>.
-I was taking Tylenol 3's which are an opioid cominbation drug that contains acetaminophen and codeine.
+I was taking Tylenol 3's which are an opioid combination drug that contains acetaminophen and codeine.
 They didn't work well for me, unfortunately.

 ###<center>✨Hydromorphone